 Molecular dynamics trajectories of proteins give rise to a large amount of data which makes identifying properties by mere visual inspection difficult.
 Unsupervised learning and data analysis allows to automatically extract important features from simulations.
-We apply protocols using spectral clustering with data analysis to identify and characterize intermediate states of a conformational ensemble , we develop accurate free energy landscape estimation methods based on Gaussian mixture models , we graph theoretical concepts to describe the molecular mechanisms underpinning protein function.
-We also resort to neural networks trained to distinguish between different conformational states and apply layer-wise relevance propagation based on deep Taylor decomposition to identify the most important residues for classification .
+We apply protocols to identify and characterize intermediate states of a conformational ensemble [1, 2], we develop accurate free energy landscape estimation methods based on Gaussian mixture models , we graph theoretical concepts to describe the molecular mechanisms underpinning protein function.
+We also resort to machine learning methods (neural networks, random forrest…) trained to distinguish between different conformational states and to identify the most important residues for classification .

 Effect of Ca2+ on the promiscuous target-protein binding mechanism of calmodulin AM Westerlund, L Delemotte, PloS Comp Biol, DOI: 10.1371/journal.pcbi.1006072 2018

 Parameter-free Clustering of Free Energy Landscapes with Gaussian Mixtures AM Westerlund, L Delemotte – arXiv preprint arXiv:1905.03110, 2019